-This Site Servicing and Stormwater Management Report has been prepared to support the detailed design site plan application submission for a property known municipally as 1560 Scott Street.
-The site is currently zoned Mixed Use Centre Zone (MC) and is located in the City of Ottawa in the north west quadrant of the intersection of Hamilton Avenue and Bullman Street and is illustrated on .
+This Site Servicing and Stormwater Management Report has been prepared to support an application for Zoning Amendment for a property known municipally as 1560 Scott Street.
+The site is currently zoned Mixed-Use Centre Zone (MC) and is located in the City of Ottawa in the northwest quadrant of the intersection of Hamilton Avenue and Bullman Street and is illustrated on Figure 1.1.
 The proposed mixed-use development comprises a single 25 storey building with retail on the first floor and 281 residential apartment units above.
 The 0.30ha (0.74 acre) site is currently designated as office space.

-The intent of this report is to provide a detailed servicing design for the site that is free of conflicts, provides on-site servicing in accordance with City of Ottawa design guidelines, and utilizes the existing local infrastructure in accordance with the guidelines outlined per consultation with City of Ottawa staff.
+The intent of this report is to provide a servicing scenario for the site that is free of conflicts, provides on-site servicing in accordance with City of Ottawa design guidelines, and utilizes the existing local infrastructure in accordance with the guidelines outlined per consultation with City of Ottawa staff.